Murder in Russian law

 Assault that has no purpose to kill, but causes a death of victim, formally is not considered as a murder, but punishment for it almost not distinguished from common murder (art.
-111 part 4 provides punishment with a sentence between 5 and 15 years, so only lower limit of punishment slightly easier).
+111 part 4 provides punishment with a sentence for up to 15 years, so only lower limit of punishment slightly easier).

 Article 110 of the criminal code also provides punishment for driving a person to suicide (by blackmail, threats or cruelty).